18.104.22.168 General provisions - changing payment types when a recipient is outside Australia

 Transfer from one pension type (paid under an agreement) to another pension

 Recipients receiving a pension under an agreement may be granted another pension type while outside Australia if the agreement has provisions for claim lodgement and covers the pension type to which the pensioner wants to transfer.
-In these circumstances the new pension granted will also be an agreement pension and will still be subject to the rating and portability provisions of the agreement.
-It is possible to transfer WidB or wife pensioners to WidB or WP under the agreement because such a transfer does not constitute a change of payment type; see Part 10 for more information on international social security agreements.
+In these circumstances the new pension granted will also be an agreement pension and will still be subject to the AWLR and portability provisions of the agreement.
+See Part 10 for more information on international social security agreements.

 Transfer to same pension type under an agreement

 In some cases it may be appropriate to transfer a recipient to an agreement payment.
 If a recipient goes to a country with which Australia has an international social security agreement, they may be transferred and paid under the agreement if the agreement covers that payment and they satisfy any other special conditions (e.g. partner deceased for PPS).

 They will then receive a rate calculated under that agreement (e.g. proportional rate).
 This means the transfer should not generally be done until the recipient has received their full normal entitlement, (e.g. 6 weeks for PPS), during their period of absence, as this will be at the non-proportional rate.